agile-ts/documentation/docs/quick_start/React.md

   </TabItem>
 </Tabs>

-If you start a project from scratch using AgileTs, feel free to use the AgileTs `react-template`.
+If you have planned to start a project from scratch using AgileTs, feel free to use the `create-react-app` command with the AgileTs template.
-This template will automatically generate a fully functional react-app with AgileTs installed.
+This will automatically generate a fully functional react-app with AgileTs installed.
-Otherwise, you can install the `core` and `react` package directly in your existing application.
+Otherwise, you can install the `core` and `react` packages directly in your existing React application.

 ### 📁 `@agile-ts/core`